kalkuteminal/Animation-DNA/04-Glossary.md

 **Structuring** — dividing big amount of data into smaller pieces according to a particular model.

+**Variation** — slight modification of the same asset.
+For example, apple tree can has such variations: young, old, dry, etc.

+**Version** — digital number of file.

 ## Codes
 **`<codePart>`** — name of film overall division (REEL_01, TEASER etc)
 **`<codeSequence>`** — 3 digits number of episode in film (010)